w3c/publ-bg/README.md

-# Document repository of the Publishing Business Group
+# Document Repository of the Publishing Business Group

 For further details, see